RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 ## Localization (i18n + l10n)

-DBeaver uses standard properties-based i18n model.
+DBeaver uses a standard properties-based i18n model.
 All translatable resources reside in *.properties file.
 Each plugin (bundle) has its own set of resources.
-Almost all plugins have at least `bundles.properties` resource.
-Bigger plugins have additional resources in src folder.
+Almost all plugins have at least a `bundles.properties` resource.
+Bigger plugins have additional resources in the src folder.
-See full list of property files below.
+See the full list of property files below.

-bundle.properties contains original string in English language.
+bundle.properties contains an original string in the English language.
-All translated resources are placed in bundle_XX.properties files where XX is two-letter language code.
+All translated resources are placed in bundle_XX.properties files where XX is a two-letter language code.

 ### Environment setup
 - Clone DBeaver repository